jalik/js-logger/README.md

 ## Features

-* Enabling/disabling logging anytime
-* Naming of the logger
-* Filtering of log events using a custom function
-* Support multiple outputs (works sequentially)
+* Support of multiple outputs (console, file, custom...)
-* Customizing format of log events
+* Set the logging level (debug, info, warning, error, fatal)
+* Enabling/disabling a logger during runtime
-* Ability to pass a context for each log event
+* Set a default context for each logger
-* Ability to set a default context for log events
+* Pass any context to a logging event for technical details
-* Use of standards logging levels (debug, info, warning, error, fatal)
+* Logging event filtering
+* Logging event formatting
 * TypeScript declarations ♥

 ## Sandbox